Mikezpo/temperature-converter/README.md

 ## Future plans for this project
 I intend to invest more time in this project in the near future in order to add better UI and UX, and more functionality.
+One of the features I plan to add is different conversion tools within the same application, in which the user may use accordingly to its needs.

 ## Contact Me